Burst-Statistics/burst-statistics/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
-* Fix: in some cases a php warning could be shown on the endpoint
+* Fix: in some cases a php warning could be shown on the endpoint.
-* Improvement: drop option for administrators to send an email report by adding a query variable.
+* Security: drop option for administrators to send an email report by adding a query variable, as an administrator could be tricked into sending this email report unintentionally.
 * Improvement: improved efficiency of burst_find_wordpress_base_path() function

 = 2.0.6 =